NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Link: </style.css>; rel="preload"; as="style", </style-dependency.css>; rel="preload"; as="style"
 ```

-followed by a second response chunk with the rest of the page.
+followed by other response chunks with the rest of the page.

 Since servers have to determine the status code of the page and sent it before they can send HTTP headers, there can be a delay before the Link HTTP headers are sent.
 That's why a third tool for preloading was created: The HTTP [103 Early Hints](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/103) informational response, available with preloading capability in all major browsers except Safari [since late 2023](https://caniuse.com/mdn-http_status_103_preload).
 Servers can send a 103 Early Hint response including preload Link headers and then send the actual response (including the status code) when they are ready.
 This allows browsers to discover and start fetching page sub-resources even earlier.